Harsh188/SentimentAnalysis/README.md

 # SentimentAnalysis

-This is a small NLP project which uses sentiment analysis and machine learning to classify words with positive or negative conotations.
+This is a small NLP project which uses sentiment analysis and machine learning to classify words with positive or negative connotations.

 This project is a part of the final project for the Recommender system using Machine Learning PES IO course.